 The day itself was a David Williams photo charter and the stunning images presented here were taken by renowned railway photographer Malcolm Ranieri.
 Appropriately hauling a rake of restored Dinorwic slate waggons, the event showcased the ethos of one of the Trust's aims to preserve and demonstrate the trains of the Slate Quarries of North Wales.

-The official launch into traffic of the engine will take place at the railway on Saturday, 22nd April; please see the website for more details.
+The official launch into traffic of the engine took place at the railway on Saturday, 22nd April and will star in this year's Steam Gala to be held on the August Bank Holiday weekend; please see the website for more details.